TshegofatsoMkhabela/Hackathon/README.md

 - Lethabo Ntlele  EDUV4955635
 - Oyama Wolsak  EDUV9048609

-Goal of this website is to create a thriving platform that attracts Club Members and Sponsors to grow the club.
+**Goal:** For the club to have an impressive website that creates a thriving platform to attract Club Members and Sponsors to grow the club.

 **Outline**